railsuser2014/openobject-doc-book-en/1/1_0_Subscribe_Start/index.rst

 Subscribe & Start
 ******************

-Whether you want to test OpenERP or to put it into full production, you have at least two starting
+We want to make it very easy for you to test OpenERP or put it into full production.
+You have at least three starting
 points:

+* no need to install OpenERP, you can test it through http://demo.openerp.com,

-* evaluate it on line at http://www.openerp.com and ask OpenERP for a SaaS trial hosted at http://ondemand.openerp.com, or the equivalent service at any of OpenERP's partner companies,
+* evaluate it on line at http://www.openerp.com and ask OpenERP for a SaaS trial hosted at http://www.openerp.com/online, or the equivalent service at any of OpenERP's partner companies,

 * install it on your own computers to test it in your company's system environment.